DarwinsOmondi/GreenStep/README.md

 - **Secure Authentication:** Implements Firebase Authentication for secure user access.
 - **Seamless Data Management:** Uses Firestore to store and manage user data efficiently.
 - **User-Friendly Interface:** Designed for a smooth and engaging experience.
+- **Step and distance covered** Allowing for accurate data for determing the users carbon emissions

 ## Technologies Used